micropython/micropython/docs/library/btree.rst

    Close the database.
 It's mandatory to close the database at the end of processing, as some unwritten data may be still in the cache.
-Note that this does not close underlying streamw with which the database was opened, it should be closed separately (which is also mandatory to make sure that data flushed from buffer to the underlying storage).
+Note that this does not close underlying stream with which the database was opened, it should be closed separately (which is also mandatory to make sure that data flushed from buffer to the underlying storage).